MicrosoftDocs/azure-reference-other/azure-monitor-ref/tables/cloudappevents.md

 # CloudAppEvents

- Information about activities in various cloud apps and services covered by Microsoft Cloud App Security.
+ Information about activities in various cloud apps and services covered by Microsoft Defender for Cloud Apps.

 ## Categories